ccarabine/payrollapp/docs/testing.md

 ## Testing of user story 2

-*“As a user, I want a terminal based application to import / exporting data form google sheets”*
+*“As a user, I want a terminal-based application to import/export data form google sheets”*

 **Covered by Feature 3: Display payroll & Feature 4: Process /Amend payroll**

 ___
 Test 1

-- **Action** - *From the main menu, type “2”, then “1”, user prompted to Enter Payroll Week : type “25” , then type Employee number “100017”, then Enter number of hours worked “25”*
+- **Action** - *From the main menu, type “2”, then “1”, user prompted to Enter Payroll Week: type “25”, then type Employee number “100017”, then Enter the number of hours worked “25”*

 Note:

-**Importing** employee number to check that there is a record in google sheets to retrieve the employees rate of pay and pension %<br>
+**Importing** employee number to check that there is a record in google sheets to retrieve the employee's rate of pay and pension %<br>

 **Exporting** all the calculated values to google sheet